Cybill Shepherd: Celebrity

-In 1975, she made her next film, At Long Last Love, a musical that was directed by Bogdanovich, but, like Daisy Miller, it flopped.
-Shepherd returned with good reviews for her work in Martin Scorsese's Taxi Driver (1976).
+In 1975, she made At Long Last Love, a film musical directed by Bogdanovich.
+The film received scathing negative reviews, named by many as the worst major film of the year, and Shepherd herself received negative reviews.

+Shepherd returned with good reviews for her supporting work in Martin Scorsese's Taxi Driver (1976).
 According to Shepherd, Scorsese had requested a "Cybill Shepherd type" for the role.
-She portrayed an ethereal beauty with whom Robert De Niro's character, Travis Bickle, becomes enthralled.
+She portrayed Betsy, a volunteer for a presidential candidate with whom Robert De Niro's character, Travis Bickle, becomes infatuated.

-A series of less-successful roles followed, including The Lady Vanishes, a remake of Alfred Hitchcock's 1938 film of the same name.
+A series of less-successful roles followed, including The Lady Vanishes (1979), a remake of Alfred Hitchcock's 1938 film.
 Already sitting in on an acting class taught by Stella Adler, Shepherd was offered work at a dinner theater in Norfolk, Virginia, and turned to friend Orson Welles for advice.
-He encouraged her to get experience on stage in front of an audience, anywhere but Los Angeles or New York City, away from the harsh big-city critics and so she moved back to her home town of Memphis to work in regional theatre.
+He encouraged her to get experience on stage in front of an audience, anywhere but Los Angeles or New York City, away from the harsh big-city critics so she moved back to her home town of Memphis to work in regional theatre.

+In 1981, Shepherd appeared in a play directed by Orson Bean, Vanities, staged in St. Louis, Missouri.

 Return to Hollywood

 In 1982, Shepherd returned to New York and to the stage when she played alongside James MacArthur in a theatre tour of Lunch Hour by Jean Kerr.
-The following year, Shepherd went back to Los Angeles and was cast as Colleen Champion in the night-time drama The Yellow Rose (1983), opposite Sam Elliott.
+The following year, Shepherd went back to Los Angeles and was cast as Colleen Champion in the NBC television drama The Yellow Rose (1983), opposite Sam Elliott.
 Although critically acclaimed, the series lasted only one season.
-A year later, Shepherd was cast as Maddie Hayes on Moonlighting (1985–1989), which became the role that defined her career.
-The producers knew that her role depended on having chemistry with her co-star, and she was involved in the selection of Bruce Willis.
+A year later, Shepherd was cast as Maddie Hayes on Moonlighting (1985–1989), a role that defined her career.
+The producers knew that her role depended on having "chemistry" with her co-star, and involved her in the selection of Bruce Willis.
 A lighthearted combination of mystery and comedy, the series won Shepherd two Golden Globe Awards.